Markus Enenkel, PhD

 Next Generation Drought Index

-The NGDI Dashboard empowers users to create, visualize, and customize drought indices using various complementary satellite data to improve disaster risk financing with transparency and control.
-We work with different universities, companies, and the European Space Agency.
+The NGDI Dashboard empowers stakeholders to create, visualize, and customize drought indices using various complementary climate data to improve disaster risk financing with more transparency and control.
+NGDI involves the UN, universities, companies, and the European Space Agency.

 De-risking, Inclusion and Value Enhancement of Pastoral Economies in the Horn of Africa (DRIVE)